 8. Can the fellowship only be used at Howard University?

 No. The fellowship can be used to attend graduate programs throughout the United States, not just at Howard University.
-The fellow is expected to pursue a two-year degree in international affairs or another area of relevance to the work of the Foreign Service, such as international development, public administration, public policy, business administration, foreign languages, economics, political science, communications, agriculture, environmental sciences, or urban planning at a graduate or professional school approved by the Payne Program.
+The fellow is expected to pursue a two-year degree in international affairs or another area of relevance to the work of the Foreign Service, such as international development, public administration, public policy, business administration, economics, political science, communications, agriculture, environmental sciences, engineering, public/global health, or urban planning at a graduate or professional school approved by the Payne Program.
 Applicants apply for graduate school at the same time they are applying for the Payne Fellowship.
 If selected for the fellowship, the Program will discuss the graduate school choices with individual fellows.
 The Payne Program, working with USAID, has final approval on the graduate program.

 9. Is there an approved list of schools at which the fellowship can be used?

 There is no approved list of schools.
 However, Payne Fellows are expected to pursue graduate studies in a rigorous program that will prepare them for their Foreign Service careers.
 As noted above, applicants may apply to any program at a U.S. university; the Payne Program discusses selected Fellows' desired programs with them before giving final approval to a specific program.

 10. Will the fellowship support a one-year master's program or a program more than two years?
 How about JD or PhD programs?